DRIVER-EU/test-bed-design/doc/introduction.md

 The simplified process to Trial solutions goes like this:

+1. PREPARATION PHASE:

-1. The gut feeling is matched with one of the well-known crisis management gaps, as experienced by many of their colleagues, e.g. *How to get a real-time and dynamic overview of the position of all personnel?*.
+   - The gut feeling is matched with one of the well-known crisis management gaps, as experienced by many of their colleagues, e.g. *How to get a real-time and dynamic overview of the position of all personnel?*.
-2. These gaps, in turn, are still too generic to address, and are made more specific, leading to so-called 'research questions', e.g. *Which Situational Awareness-increasing solution fits best with our mode of operation?*
+   - These gaps, in turn, are still too generic to address, and are made more specific, leading to so-called 'research questions', e.g. *Which Situational Awareness-increasing solution fits best with our mode of operation?*
-3. Existing solutions are reviewed and selected.
+   - Existing solutions are reviewed and selected.
 Some solutions can even be tried out standalone using the Test-bed and an existing mini-scenario.
-4. Selected solutions are Trialled using the test-bed:
    - A scenario is developed that puts these solutions to the test.
-   - A simulator of a fictive incident is selected and connected to the test-bed, e.g. a flooding simulator.
-   - Other simulators to create a realistic environment are connected too, e.g. a traffic simulator.
+This includes selecting and connecting simulators of a fictive incident, e.g. a flooding simulator, and other simulators to create a realistic environment, e.g. a traffic simulator.
    - Selected solutions and existing legacy systems are connected to the test-bed, so they can receive input from the simulators as well as each other.

+2. EXECUTION PHASE:

+   The Test-bed is setup, all simulators and solutions are connected, data collection is in place, and a scenario can be run (executed).
+Before the actual Trial, several dry runs are performed, partially for testing the setup, and partially for training the participants in using the solutions.
+This phase ends when the Trial is executed and observed.

+3. EVALUATION PHASE:

-   - The Trial is run, observed, and evaluated, leading to a good appreciation of how the selected solutions can contribute to solving their initial problems.
+   Based on the recorded observations and collected data during the Trial, the solutions are evaluated with the participants, leading to a good appreciation of how the selected solutions have contributed to solving the problems.

 ![Test-bed environment](img/test-bed-environment.jpg)